The Fourth of July marks a celebration of freedom.

-Filing for a Los Angeles bankruptcy is one way to work on freeing yourself from financial bondage.
+Filing for a Woodland Hills bankruptcy is one way to work on freeing yourself from financial bondage.
 Still‚ we recognize it’s not the only way and we are dedicated to helping you find a solution that is going to best fit your circumstances.

 The first thing we want people to understand is that meeting with a bankruptcy lawyer does not automatically mean you will have to file bankruptcy.
 Such a move is one that should be done under careful consideration‚ exploration of all your options and never under a sense of pressure.
 It’s quite possible we may be able to help you reach a resolution on your debts without bankruptcy.
 It’s going to depend on the amount of your debt‚ how much you expect to incur in the future‚ your monthly expenses‚ your monthly income and the scope of your long-term financial goals.

 In helping you to explore bankruptcy alternatives‚ our attorneys offer free‚ no-obligation consultations.
 Some avenues we can help you research include:

 - Foreclosure litigation.

 The route you take is going to depend heavily on your personal circumstances.